Rayluo-mila/understanding-metric-learning/README.md

     - (For better control of the dataset) Download the [Kinetics-400 dataset](https://github.com/Showmax/kinetics-downloader).
 Extract the videos under `driving_car` label from the train dataset to `environments/dmc2gym/res/train_video` and `environments/dmc2gym/res/eval_video`, or store in some other directory you want and set the `resource_files` and `eval_resource_files` in `cfgs/env/dmc_pixel.yaml` to the specific directory.

-## 🚀 To run the minimal experiments
+## 🚀 To run the experiments

+Please refer to the [`experiments/`](https://github.com/Rayluo-mila/understanding-metric-learning/tree/main/experiments) directory for the scripts that run the experiments in the paper.
+Detailed instructions are provided in the scripts.

-To run a minimal experiment (see Appendix F.1, **Hyperparameters** section for configuration details), use the following commands.
-They perform *ID and OOD generalization evaluations* concurrently.
+To run minimal experiments (see Appendix F.1, **Hyperparameters** section for configuration details), use the following commands.
+Each script performs *ID and OOD generalization evaluations* concurrently.

 ### 🧪 State-based DMC (IID Gaussian Noise)